plan-systems/design-docs/proof-of-correctness.md

 ## Liveness versus Safety

 "[Liveness](https://en.wikipedia.org/wiki/Liveness) versus [safety](https://en.wikipedia.org/wiki/Safety_property)" refers to canonical tradeoffs made in the design of a distributed system.
-In this context, it refers to the tradeoffs that a given **𝓛<sub>C</sub>** implementation codifies:
+Here in this context, it refers to the tradeoffs that a given **𝓛<sub>C</sub>** implementation codifies:

 - If **𝓛<sub>C</sub>** favors _liveness over safety_ (such as [Ethereum](https://www.ethereum.org/) or [Holochain](https://holochain.org/)), then partitions of **𝓛<sub>C</sub>** will operate independently and will synchronize when rejoined.
 This implies:
     1. **Δ<sub>C</sub>** will reflect network latency and topology